tamasso-parec/DRIMS2-2025/README.md

 Now that you have your node compiled you can run them.
 Since you have only one terminal inside docker you can use `tmux` to create multiple terminals and run all the required commands.
 For a guide of all basic tmux commands you can reference the [Tmux Cheat Sheet](https://tmuxcheatsheet.com/)

+An alternative solution is to open new terminals and connect to the running container.
+To do so make sure you have started the container with `start.sh`, then in a new terminal run `connect.sh`, the new terminal is now running inside the container.
+While you can only run the `start.sh` once, because you can only have one running container named `drims2`, you can use the `connect.sh` script as many time as you want, since you are connecting to a running container.

 ## Extras

 The `check.sh` script is a simple script that starts the container and performs a set of checks on the environment.
 Other scripts and source code are provided: